makesites/connect-oauth2/readme.md

 #### User Auth - Password

 In this method the user shares their username/password with the application.
-Please be advized that in some cases this practice could be a security risk.
+Please be advised that in some cases this practice could be a security risk.

 Endpoint
 ```